letsencrypt/boulder/docs/redis.md

 redis-cli commandline parameters.
 They'll get passed through.

 You may want to go a level deeper and communicate with a Redis node using the Redis protocol.
-Here's the commandline to do that (run from the Boulder root):
+Here's the command to do that (run from the Boulder root):

 ```
 openssl s_client -connect 10.33.33.2:4218 \